ManMetGames/ProgrammingEssentials/docs/Extras/Data_Types.md

 String stringVariable = "test";
 {% endhighlight %}
 <br>
+Because they're class objects, String is spelled with a capital letter in Java, and the equality operator (==) won't work (you'll have to use the <a href="https://processing.org/reference/String_equals_.html">.equals</a> method instead).

 <h2 id="quick_reference">Primitive Types Quick Reference</h2>
 All of the Java primitive data types can be seen below.
 The most common ones you will need to use are boolean, int and float!